JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 Running manual tests from a description is nice, but not enough for us.
 We want to save time and reduce possible mistakes by running the tests automatically.

 To interpret the Gherkin file and interact with the app we are using the `flutter_gherkin` package.
-Install it by placing `flutter_gherkin:` in the `pubspec.yaml` inside the `dev_depencencies` section as shown below:
+Install it by placing `flutter_gherkin:` in the `pubspec.yaml` inside the `dev_dependencies` section as shown below:
 ```yaml
 dev_dependencies:
   flutter_test: